 The history of Lindy Hop

 ‘Lindy Hop’ is often included under the umbrella term of Swing Dance.
 Lindy uses steps and figures from Charleston and Solo Jazz.
-In Swing Dance you will come across parties and workshops specialising in related and overlapping dance forms such as Blues, Balboa, Shag, Authentic Jazz, Westcoast Swing, Jive and Boogie Woogie.
-The Lindy Hop takes its name from the aviator Charles Lindbergh (1902-74, nicknamed ‘Lucky Lindy’), whose non-stop flight across the Atlantic in 1926 became a landmark event.
-During the Second World War, American soldiers brought the dance to Europe, but after the war the music scene quickly changed: bands got smaller, and Lindy Hop was replaced by bebop and other new rhythms.
+In Swing Dance you will come across parties and workshops specialising in related and overlapping dance forms such as Blues, Balboa, Shag, Authentic Jazz, West Coast Swing, Jive and Boogie Woogie.
+The Lindy Hop takes its name from the aviator Charles Lindbergh (1902-74, nicknamed ‘Lucky Lindy’), whose non-stop flight across the Atlantic in 1926 became a landmark event that gave people hope and cheer in difficult times.
+During the Second World War, American soldiers brought the dance to Europe, but after the war the music scene quickly changed: bands got smaller, and Lindy Hop was superseded by bebop and other new rhythms, so it took a rather long break.
+Until the 1980s!

 The dance and the music